Forever-33/shmup_game/README.md

-# Hello, this is SHMUP game!!!
+# Hello, this is SHMUP game!!!!
 ## install packages on requirments.txt